hwac121/pipENVnow/README.md

 NOTE: I realize the new python venv method can be a pain, even though ti does have great benefits, so I made this script to make the whole process a tad easier for folks running into program installs breaking from this new feature they have introduced.
 This should take the pain out of it for you and make things a little easier all around.
+Also please understand I have done limited testing so far.
+It is very possible that the application itself breaks the venv, but I will not know for sure until it is tested.

 Feel free to use, modify, etc. all or part of this script application for your own use.
 All I ask is to please give me credits as the original author somewhere in the comments of your application.